 Here at WGU, we offer a wide variety of IT degrees so you can get the one that is directly related to your career aspirations.
-Three of our IT degrees, computer science, cloud and systems and administration, and network operations and security, are all similar at first glance.
+Three of our IT degrees, computer science, cloud computing, and network operations and security, are all similar at first glance.
 But there are some important differences to each degree that will make sure you’re specifically prepared for unique career paths.
 This guide will go over these three degree programs, their courses, and their job outcomes so you can make the best decision about which one to pursue.

 Computer science is a more general degree than the cloud or network operations and can be used for many different IT careers.
 The computer science degree at WGU has higher-order math, more of an emphasis on computers and engineering concepts, and algorithmic thinking elements.
 In the computer science degree program you’ll learn several programming languages including SQL, Python, and Java.

 The ideal student for the computer science degree is interested in solving problems inside and outside the tech field, with a focus on creating efficient systems.
 Automation is the next step of the business world, and a computer science degree can help you do it.

 If you get a computer science degree, many career paths are open to you including: